 This article has been updated based on information available as of November 11, 2021.

 ⚠️ Due to the evolving nature of the pandemic situation, safety regulations may change without warning.
 This article should not be treated as legal advice — we recommend that readers check with local authorities for updates on COVID-19 protocols prior to making travel arrangements.

 Border reopening: Who can travel to Costa Rica for leisure?

-There is a difference in the amount of medical coverage you must have depending on whether you buy from a Costa Rican insurance company or an international insurance company.
-The bottom line is, if you buy from a Costa Rican insurance company, you will only need to cover medical insurance of up to USD 20,000, while for international policies the requirement is set at USD 50,000.
+The type of travel insurance you buy matters.
+If you buy from a Costa Rican insurance company, you will only need to cover medical insurance of up to USD 20,000.
+For international policies, the requirement is set at USD 50,000.
 However, travelers may find it easier to purchase international insurance.
 We outline all requirements and differences below, with some recommendations for insurance options.

 International insurance policies